Lasse-mohr/fertility-prediction-challenge/description.md

 # Social Complexity Lab, PreFer Challenge [1]

 We proceed in two steps:
-1. We trained a gradient boosting algorithm (xgboost):
+1. **Gradient boosting algorithm (xgboost):**
-    a.
-To establish a strong baseline.
+    - To establish a strong baseline.
-    b.
-To evaluate the predictive power of each question.
+    - To evaluate the predictive power of each question.
-2. Our main model is an autoencoder-tabular model:
+2. **Our main model is an autoencoder-tabular model:**
-    a.
-To capture complex, non-linear relationships in the data.
+    - To capture complex, non-linear relationships in the data.
-    b.
-To explore new factors and interactions that traditional gradient boosting models might miss.
+    - To explore new factors and interactions that traditional gradient boosting models might miss.

 ## Gradient Boosting as a Baseline